 Unorthodox and novelty stock-picking theories abound.
-For instance, the "catchy symbol theory" posits that companies with clever ticker symbols, like Genentech
+For instance, the "catchy symbol theory" posits that companies with subjectively clever ticker symbols, like Flextronics

 But my favorite might be the "CEO handicap theory," which supposes that stocks whose CEOs have low golf handicaps will outperform the market.
 (Note to non-golfers: Lower is better).

 Back in May 1998, The New York Times looked at Golf Digest's list of top-golfing CEOs, and found that "executives whose companies delivered the best stock market performance over the past three years also had the best average handicap index."

 At first glance, this could make a little sense.
 After all, golf is a game of focus and self-discipline, certainly two skills you'd like your company's CEO to possess.

 But at some point, you have to wonder how much time your CEO is spending on his or her short game relative to increasing long-term shareholder value -- which should be the top professional priority.